OpenEvalProject/evals/manuscripts/elife-36493/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/36493/elife-36493-fig1-v1.jpg)

 **Figure 1.:** (A) The stimulus consisted of a checkerboard presented for 200 ms accompanied for the duration by auditory white noise.
 Subjects were asked to respond with a button press following the stimulus.
 Stimuli were presented with fixed or randomized inter-stimulus intervals in 20 s blocks.
 Stimulus blocks alternated with 20 s of fixation.
 (B) Reaction times were shorter for ASD compared to NT participants from the second trial and on. (*)=p < 0.05.
 (C) ROIs in left and right visual and left and right auditory areas were selected based on activation to stimulus versus fixation blocks over the three experimental runs.
 Probability maps/heat maps showing auditory and visual ROI locations for NT (top) and ASD (bottom) participants.
-Percent overlap across subjects calculated in Talairach space and displayed on an individual subject’s anatomical image.10.7554/eLife.36493.003Figure 1—source data 1.
+Percent overlap across subjects calculated in Talairach space and displayed on an individual subject’s anatomical image.

 For the fMRI data, regions of interest (ROIs) were defined in early visual and auditory cortices based on a statistical contrast between sensory stimulation and rest conditions (Figure 1C; see Materials and methods).
 We defined two distinct temporal epochs in the fMRI response timecourse: the initial transient (4 – 6 s post-onset for the auditory ROI and 6 – 8 s post-onset for the visual ROI) and the sustained response (12 – 20 s post-onset for both auditory and visual ROIs; see gray regions in Figure 2A and B).
 The average timecourses clearly show that the transient response is equivalent for the ASD and NT individuals in both visual and auditory cortices and in both the fixed-interval and randomized-interval timing conditions (Figure 2A and B).
 However, the sustained response – the period of time over which we expected to observe adaptation effects – was markedly elevated in the ASD compared to the NT individuals in auditory cortex (Figure 2A).
 To quantify this effect, we averaged over the timepoints in the sustained period (Figure 2C).
 In the auditory ROI, there was a significant main effect of group (ASD and NT; F1,38 = 8.69, p=0.005), a trend of timing conditions (fixed- and randomized-interval; F1,1 = 3.51, p<0.07), and no interaction between the two (F1,38 = 0.295, p=0.59).
 Planned comparisons showed that there was only a significant difference between NT and ASD in the fixed-interval condition (t38 = 2.46, p=0.02, Cohen’s d = 0.79) and not in the randomized-interval condition (t38 = 1.58, p=0.12, Cohen’s d = 0.50).
 In the visual ROI, there were no significant main effects (group, F1,42 = 1.07, p=0.31; timing condition, F1,1 = 2.44, p=0.13) or interactions (F1,42 = 0.16, p=0.69) in the sustained response.

 ![Figure 2.](https://cdn.elifesciences.org/articles/36493/elife-36493-fig2-v1.jpg)

-**Figure 2.:** A) Mean fMRI response timecourses in the fixed-interval timing blocks for NT (blue) and ASD (red) groups in the auditory (left, N(NT)=22, N(ASD)=18, and visual (right, N(NT)=24, N(ASD)=20) ROIs.(B) Same as (A), but for the randomized-interval condition.
+**Figure 2.:** (B) Same as (A), but for the randomized-interval condition.
 (C) Mean response averaged over the sustained period.
-Error bars indicate the standard error of the mean.10.7554/eLife.36493.005Figure 2—source data 1.
+Error bars indicate the standard error of the mean.

 To examine whether the sustained fMRI response was related to autism severity, we correlated ASD individuals’ mean sustained response with total scores on the Autism Diagnostic Observation Schedule (ADOS).
 Sustained response in the auditory ROI during the fixed-interval condition was significantly correlated with ADOS scores (r = 0.53; p=0.02; Figure 3).
 Correlations between ADOS scores and the sustained response in the randomized-interval condition (r = 0.07; p=0.78) and with both timing conditions in the visual ROI (fixed-interval, r = 0.28, p=0.24; randomized-interval, r = 0.06, p=0.81) were not statistically significant.

 ![Figure 3.](https://cdn.elifesciences.org/articles/36493/elife-36493-fig3-v1.jpg)

-**Figure 3.:** 10.7554/eLife.36493.007Figure 3—source data 1.

 In addition to the sustained response difference between ASD and NT in auditory cortex, we also observed that the fMRI signal ‘undershoot’ during the post-stimulus period (i.e. during the blank period after the 20 s stimulus block was over) was lower in NT compared to ASD individuals (Figure 2A and B).
 To assess whether these post-stimulus effects played a role in the adaptation results above, we formed matched groups based on the post-stimulus response magnitude in auditory cortex.
 Specifically, we included an individual subject if their post-stimulus response magnitude (average between 28 and 34 s after block onset) was in a prespecified range.
 This range was iteratively adapted until there was no group difference in post-stimulus response.
 Comparing these matched groups, we found that the difference in sustained response in auditory cortex remained in the fixed-interval condition (Figure 4; t23 = 1.99, p=0.058).
 We also note that the largest post-stimulus difference is in visual cortex and, despite the large difference, the sustained response is equivalent in both groups.
 Thus, any mechanism that creates a post-stimulus difference, by itself, is not sufficient to also cause a difference in sustained response.

 ![Figure 4.](https://cdn.elifesciences.org/articles/36493/elife-36493-fig4-v1.jpg)

-**Figure 4.:** Differences in the sustained response remained in the fixed-interval condition (top).10.7554/eLife.36493.009Figure 4—source data 1.
+**Figure 4.:** Differences in the sustained response remained in the fixed-interval condition (top).

 Our fMRI results demonstrate an elevated sustained neural response in auditory cortex in ASD compared to NT that is not present in the visual sustained response.
 This suggests ASD may be associated with increased sensory behavioral abnormalities compared to NT in the auditory compared to visual domain.
 To test this prediction, we used the Adult/Adolescent Sensory Profile (AASP (Brown and Dunn, 2002)) to assess levels of sensory processing in everyday life in a larger sample that included subjects from the above fMRI experiment, plus an additional 11 adults with ASD and 16 NT (see Materials and methods).
 The AASP is a 60-item questionnaire based on Dunn’s model of sensory processing (Dunn, 1997).
 Relevant for the current study is the model’s concept of a neurological threshold: low thresholds reflect tendencies toward sensory avoiding and sensory sensitivity behaviors.
 Participants answer on a five-point scale (1 = almost never; 5 = almost always).
 For example, answering with a ‘5’ to items such as ‘I stay away from noisy settings’ and ‘I am distracted if there is a lot of noise around’ would be interpreted as reflecting a low neurological threshold in the auditory domain.